 The Centers for Disease Control and Prevention (CDC) defines extreme heat as, “summertime temperatures that are substantially hotter and/or more humid than average for a location at that time of year.
 Children, especially children who are physically active, are at a higher risk for heat related-illnesses."

-Warning Signs and Symptoms of Heat-Related Illness
+Warning Signs of Heat-Related Illness

 - Heat Rash: Heat rash is a skin irritation caused by excessive sweating during hot, humid weather.